igmrlm/KeyframeCutandConcat/README.md

 - `ffprobe`
 - `ffmpeg`

 These tools can typically be installed using your operating system's package manager.
-For example, on Ubuntu, you can install them with the following command:

 ## Usage